 Wednesday saw the Majestic hotel play host to MIPTV’s inaugural Immersive Content Leadership Summit, where an invited audience heard from some experts in the VR and AR spaces give their views on the potential these technologies have for the industry.

 The panel saw TF1‘s head of digital business and open innovation Guillaume Esmiol talk about some of the broadcaster’s early lessons from trying to charge brands to participate in its VR content.
-I think we priced it too high, because we wanted to cover all of the costs that we had.
-I think it’s a mistake: you finish with a very high price, with no KPIs [key performance indicators]at the beginning!
+I think the prices are quite high because we wanted to cover all of the costs that we had.
+I think it’s a real issue: you finish with high prices without having the KPIs [key performance indicators]at the beginning!
 Now we have the KPIs, so it’s easier,” he said.

 Hervé Fontaine, VP of virtual reality B2B and business development at HTC, talked about that company’s ambitions to grow the ecosystem of VR content providers.
 While it has its in-house Vive Studio division to create and co-produce for VR, Fontaine stressed that the company does not see itself rivalling the big TV firms.